|

 Straw Bale Construction

+In California we can get rice straw from the Central Valley.
+The high silica content of rice straw makes it particularly mold resistant.
 One rice grower has a second business providing highly compressed, standard-length bales that have been conditioned for a year.
 This allowed us to place almost all the bales in one work weekend.

 While loose straw is quite inflammable, compressed straw is quite resistant to fire.
 Encasing the bales in plaster makes them pretty fireproof.